Confirmation and Refutation of Lyman Continuum Leakers at $z\sim3$ with JWST NIRSpec/IFU: DISCUSSION

 In the local universe, the lack of instrumentation capable of directly detecting emission in the LyC band has severely limited observational constraints \citep{Jaskot_lowz_review_2025}.
 Although several studies have carefully discussed the possibility of ionizing photon escape from tidal structures in the nearby ``Antennae Galaxy'' (NGC~4038/39; \cite{Weilbacher_2018}), to date there is still no direct observational evidence in the local universe confirming the presence of LyC escape from such regions.

 The importance of LACES104037 lies in the fact that it provides direct evidence that, at high redshift, merger-driven star formation occurring in external galactic substructures can produce extremely high ionizing photon escape fractions, with $f_{\mathrm{esc}}$ approaching unity.
 To date, this remains the only confirmed case of such extreme LyC escape at high redshift.
-Interestingly, LACES104037-bulk also hosts very recent, merger-triggered star formation with highly elevated star formation activity; however, it shows no clear evidence for significant LyC photon escape.
-This stark contrast with the LACES104037-LyC region suggests that, compared to the main body of a galaxy, interaction-induced substructures are more conducive to ionizing photon escape.
+Interestingly, LACES104037-bulk also exhibits very recent and intense star formation within the interacting system; however, it shows no clear evidence for LyC photon escape.
+As shown in Figure~\ref{fig:picket-fence Model}, its dust-corrected $\beta_{\rm UV}$ suggests that a substantial $f_{\mathrm{esc}}$ would be expected in the absence of dust attenuation.
+This contrast with the LACES104037-LyC region implies that interaction-induced substructures may provide more favorable conditions for ionizing photon escape than the main body of a galaxy, potentially owing to a more dust-free environment.

 Another representative example is J1244-LyC1, a well-studied LyC leaker at high redshift \citep{Wang_Shengzhe_2025}.
 J1244-LyC1 is a major merger system with a total stellar mass of $\sim10^{10.2}\,M_{\odot}$.
 Its star formation activity lies slightly above the star-forming main sequence, yet it exhibits prominent LyC escape with multiple spatially distinct escape regions associated with different galactic components.
 LACES104037 and J1244-LyC1 therefore appear to represent two distinct merger-driven LyC escape mechanisms.
 LACES104037 has a stellar mass within the typical range of known LyC leakers ($10^{8}$--$10^{9.5}\,M_{\odot}$; \cite{Flury_2022_I}), and is observed in an early-stage merger.
 In contrast, J1244-LyC1 is a massive galaxy beyond the canonical LyC leaker mass range and is observed in a late-stage merger.